How to Convert a sizable SVN repository to Git

 Understanding the Migration Process

-Automating SVN to Git Sync with Cron
+Using Cron to Automate SVN to Git Sync

 #!/bin/bash